Philosophy Medically Assisted Dying

 Early Works

-Efforts to introduce legislation to facilitate medically assisted dying were rare before the middle of the 20th century.
+Efforts to introduce legislation to facilitate medically assisted dying were rare before the middle of the twentieth century.
 However, from the 1950s to the late 1970s significant contributions were made canvassing the moral and legal permissibility of medically assisted dying that undoubtedly have influenced the subsequent debate.
 Williams 1957 and Flew 1969 offer important, early support to the moral and legal permissibility of voluntary euthanasia, as do several contributors to Kohl 1975.
 Glover 1977 was more widely read and, as a consequence, more influential.
 Among works contending that voluntary euthanasia was morally impermissible, and so should remain legally prohibited, Kamisar 1958 is considered seminal and continues to be cited to the present day.
 Gould and Craigmyle 1971 provides staunch support for retaining legal prohibitions on medically assisted dying.
 Though more measured, Foot 1977 gained prominence for highlighting the danger, were voluntary euthanasia to be legalized, of sliding down a (psychological) slippery slope to approval of nonvoluntary euthanasia.
 Whether nonvoluntary euthanasia should be administered to severely disabled infants is canvassed in Kohl 1978.

 • Flew, A. “The Principle of Euthanasia.”
 In Euthanasia and the Right to Death: The Case for Voluntary Euthanasia.
 Edited by A. B. Downing, 30–48.
 London: Peter Owen, 1969.